nkrishna8/demoschool/README.md

-# demoschool
+# DEMO SCHOOL MANAGEMENT WEBSITE
-It's a demo page of a school
+It's a School Management Website for School to Show their facilty,infrastructure and update their news & information.